 Summary

 Offshore wind farms construction is planned in the Gulf of Lion, located in the South of France, in the northwestern Mediterranean.
-This area is highly important for seabirds,
+This area is of great important for seabirds,

 which are already impacted by numerous threats.
 Protecting Mediterranean seabirds is crucial due to their conservation status and endemism.
-Therefore, conducting a comprehensive assessment of seabird vulnerability to wind farms in this area become essential for mitigating future impacts.
+Therefore, conducting a comprehensive assessment of seabird vulnerability to wind farms in this area becomes essential for mitigating future impacts.
 To achieve this, we estimated seabird species distribution within the Gulf of Lion using an integrated approach that combines various unanalysed data sources from the area.
 These sources include three boat surveys, one aerial survey, and GPS telemetry data.
-By integrating these data using a model-based approach, we were able to estimate seabird distribution with great accurately and target a broad range of species.
-We employed several modeling approaches, utilizing detection/non-detection data, count data, and telemetry data.
+By integrating these data using a model-based approach, we were able to estimate seabird distribution with great accuracy and target a broad range of species.
+We compared several modeling approaches, utilizing detection/non-detection data, count data, and telemetry data.
 We modeled different data sources both separately and in combination.
 Our findings indicate that while detection/non-detection data can provide accurate recommendations for wind farm planning, count data remain the gold standard.
 However, telemetry data are becoming increasingly relevant as their availability grows.
 Combining telemetry with count data in this study was a novel and promising approach that provided more precise estimates than using each data source alone.
 Our analysis reveals high seabird vulnerability in coastal areas and near the Camargue estuarine.
-Therefore, the zones currently planned for the first wind farms fall in highly vulnerable locations.
+Therefore, the zones currently planned for the first wind farms fall within highly vulnerable locations.

 1 Introduction

 The Gulf of Lion is a hotspot of productivity in the Mediterranean Sea, crucial for wildlife like seabirds [1, 2, 3].
-The high primary production is due to the vastness of the continental shelf, the freshwater and nutrient inputs from the Rhone River, and wind-driven upwelling [4, 5, 6, 7].
+The high primary production is attributable to a number of factors, includingthe vastness of the continental shelf, the freshwater and nutrient inputs from the Rhône River, and wind-driven upwelling [4, 5, 6, 7].
 This productivity supports significant fish resources [8] that seabirds rely on for food [9].
-Seabirds travel from colonies as far as 500 km away to forage in these waters [6, 9], highlighting the conservation importance of this area, even for seabirds living outside the Gulf.
+Seabirds travel from colonies as far as 500 km away to forage in these waters [6, 9], highlighting the conservation importance of this area, even for seabirds living outside the Gulf of Lion.